zacanger/angrplayr/README.md

 ### Why?

-I really love [MOC](https://github.com/jonsafari/mocp).
-Been using it for years, and it's great.
-But I use a Mac at work, and audio on Macs is just plain weird, and it's problematic.
+I really love [MOC](https://github.com/jonsafari/mocp), but I use a Mac sometimes and audio on Macs is a little weird.

+I also love MPlayer, but it's a bit unfriendly sometimes.

-I also wanted something _simpler_.
-Most of the time I don't need playlists, I just want to play all the files in a directory, in order.
+`angrplayr` is meant to fit somewhere in between more full-featured audio programs like CMus and MOC and command-line clients like MPlayer and MPV.
+Most of the time I don't need playlists, streaming, remote control, or other features; I just want to play audio.

 ### Roadmap

 * Automatically play the next file in the directory
-* Vim-like keys?
 * File browsing above cwd
 * Seek
 * Improve UI: